 You can also check this website for more information on the NY State Hospital Code.

-With all these things mentioned, you should not leave compliance on chance.
+It’s essential to never leave compliance to chance.
 Instead, you should adopt a proactive approach and consider actionable ways to comply with the guidelines.

-The first step to making your site accessible is by knowing the guidelines you should follow.
-For instance, knowing the WCAG standards can help you determine what needs to be changed on your site.
+The first step to making your site accessible is knowing the guidelines you should follow.
+For instance, understanding WCAG standards can help you determine what needs to be changed on your site.

 If you’re sued, you should take the complaint seriously and immediately consult with an attorney.
-Some of the ways to find a lawyer are through contacting any of the following:
+You can find a lawyer using one of the following organizations:

 Title III of the ADA states, businesses that provide goods and services are covered.
 It also states that all public accommodations must be accessible to people with disabilities to comply with the law.

-Additionally, the ADA also covers landlords that lease businesses or hold franchises.
+Additionally, the ADA covers landlords that lease businesses or hold franchises.

-Generally, ADA complaints can be brought by the following:
+Generally, ADA complaints can be brought forward in the following ways:

 Under the third possibility, a complainant cannot file a lawsuit based on the same facts with other courts or agencies.
 It applies if they file a case with the NYC Commission on Human Rights.